15-minute vs daily meter readings frequency explained

 Smart grids and IoT integrations depend on granular data to respond to conditions in the network.
 Daily data will still have their place.
 For many applications they remain the most efficient choice.
 The highest value will come from flexible systems that support both approaches and let you combine them to suit each project.

 Yes.
-Modern ACRIOS converters let you set different intervals for different meters within one infrastructure.
+Modern converters allow different intervals for different meters within the same infrastructure.

-If you’d like to configure data collection precisely to your needs, get in touch.
-We’ll walk you through how ACRIOS converters can deliver the right data at the right time.
+Looking to fine-tune data collection for your specific use case?
+Get in touch and we’ll walk you through how ACRIOS converters can be configured to deliver the required data, at the right intervals, for your application.